highskyno1/node_distribute_git/README.md

 ## Particle Initialization Method
 The initialization method can be better understood by executing the "main_plot_init_method.m" file.
 - rand_circle.m: Generate random points with circular distribution.
-- rand_square.mï¼Initialize points inside a square.
+- rand_square.m: Initialize points inside a square.
 - randn_circle.m: Generate random points inside a circle with normal distribution.
 # Folder Description
 - author_exc_res: The results of the author's operation are placed in this folder.
 Directly running "main_para_gooup_analysis.m" or "main_ga_pso_analysis.m" calls the data in this folder, and can draw the same data graph as the paper.